User Perceptions and Attitudes Toward Untraceability in Messaging Platforms: Introduction

-To explore this, we designed a survey that investigates how people think about untraceability and the technologies that support it.
-Since we expect that most users may not find untraceability directly relevant to their everyday lives, we framed the survey around fictional characters, rather than asking participants about their own behavior and preferences.
-Participants were presented with two vignettes where untraceable communication aided or hindered the characters' goals: one involving a whistleblower seeking to avoid detection, and another involving a criminal investigation requiring access to communication records.
-Through these scenarios, we prompt participants to reflect on the trade-offs between privacy and accountability with the purpose of eliciting nuanced opinions on the value of untraceable communication tools, and understanding their attitudes toward its widespread adoption.
+To explore this, we conducted a survey study with open-ended questions about two vignettes where untraceability aids or hinders the characters' goals: one involving a whistleblower seeking to avoid detection, and another involving a criminal investigation requiring access to communication records between two suspects.
+Through these scenarios, we prompted participants to reflect on the trade-offs between privacy and accountability with the purpose of eliciting nuanced opinions on the value of untraceability in messaging platforms and understanding their attitudes toward its widespread adoption.
+This paper contributes: \begin{enumerate} \item \hyphenation{work-arounds}